 With a nod of content, Cadence rolled up the window and stepped back.
 It took just a minute for Jericho, Maria, and Bergmann to climb into the room from the fire escape.
 Behind her, she could hear Viktoria and Werner’s mother gasp in unison.

 Maria paid them no mind, sweeping into the room and twirling out one of Francis’s proto-conductors.
-She spilled the black liquid out on the velvet carpet, tapped the proto-conductor against it, and reached into the gate that appeared there.
+She spilled the black liquid out on the carpet, tapped the proto-conductor against it, and reached into the gate that appeared there.
 When she pulled her arm back out, Lita was dangling from her hand.
-Maria tugged her up into the air, caught her before she fell, and then placed her on her feet on the rug.
+Maria tugged her up into the air, caught her before she fell, and then placed her on her feet on the ground.

 “Surprise!”
 Maria sang, turning to Werner’s family sitting stiffly on the sofa.
 “Lita is here!”